InsolentFlunkey/dots-and-boxes/README.md

 ## Features

 - Variable grid sizes (choose your board size before each game)
+- Remembers your selected grid size between sessions
 - Customizable Player 1 name (remembers your name between runs)
 - Modern, table-style scoreboard with current player highlighting
 - Click lines to claim them; complete a square to score a point and take another turn
 - Play against a computer opponent with simple “smart” logic (not perfect AI)
 - Clean and modular code—easy to expand or tweak
 - Improved UI and dark mode support
+- Move blinking animation for both player and computer moves
+- "Show last move" button to highlight the previous move
+- Hover/preview effect: see a shadow of the line before clicking

 ---